 Of course, such software only provides matches with any digital content present, so care will still have to be taken with regard to print sources.
 However, using some dedicated plagiarism detection software will provide a good first line of defence against plagiarism in your work, and will give you some degree of peace of mind before handing in your work.

-Hopefully this Plagiarism 101 Crash Course has been useful for you in framing what plagiarism is, and what you can do to avoid it.
+Hopefully this Plagiarism for Dummies 101 Crash Course has been useful for you in framing what plagiarism is, and what you can do to avoid it.
 Although it might seem complicated at first, once you have fostered some good study habits, and have developed a routine and method of avoiding plagiarism, this should soon become second nature to you.
 The important thing is not to get lazy with such things, and to remain vigilant; otherwise, you could find yourself in some hot water at some point.